braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 -  R3.1: The search field shall provide an optional autocomplete feature, allowing users to quickly locate food items based on partial inputs.
 -  R3.2: The program shall prioritize suggestions based on relevance and previous searches.

+4. Figure Exportation:

+- R4.1: The program shall offer an export option for visualizations, including clearly labeled export buttons and straightforward file format selection.
+- R4.2: The program shall show a confirmation or error message after an exportation attempt.

 #### Reliability:

 1. Error Handling:
 - R1.1: The program shall produce error messages when users enter invalid inputs or when the program encounters an error while retrieving data.
 - R1.2: The program shall inform the user if there is data missing from the database.
+- R1.3: The program shall ensure that all interactions with the Nutritional_Food_Database.csv are read-only operations, preventing any modifications to the database.

 #### Performance: